EvotecIT/PSWriteHTML/readme.md

 ![Out-HTMLView](https://evotec.xyz/wp-content/uploads/2019/04/Out-HtmlView.gif)

-Following external libraries and frameworks are in use.
-They make `PSWriteHTML` what it is now.
-This list is dynamic and doesn't cover everything yet.

 For colors, you can visit this [online page](https://evotec.xyz/wp-content/uploads/2019/05/Example-Colors.html).

 ## 3rd Party Libraries

 **PSWriteHTML** uses some 3rd party libraries to deliver its functionality.
-It requires those.
+It requires those and without them - this project would have a basic functionality.
 There are two ways to use it

 - With links to CSS/JS which makes code cleaner and easy to see what is happening
 - With code inline in HTML which makes HTML much bigger (default, but makes PSWriteHTML usage offline possible)